sastikamd/movieSearch/README.md

 # Movie Explorer

-A React + Tailwind CSS application for searching the OMDB database, viewing movie details, and filtering results.
+A React application to search movies using the OMDB API, view details, filter by type, and manage pagination.
+Built with React, Vite, Tailwind CSS, and React Router.

+---

 ## Features
+- Movie search with keyword input
-- Keyword search with paginated results
+- Pagination for search results
-- Filter by type (movie, series, episode) using OMDB’s `type` parameter
+- Filter movies by type (movie, series, episode)
-- Detailed view with poster, plot, ratings, genre, cast, and more
+- Detailed movie view with plot, ratings, cast, and more
+- State persisted in URL query parameters for back/forward navigation
+- Responsive UI styled with Tailwind CSS
-- Graceful error handling and friendly empty-state messages
+- Error handling and loading indicators

+---

+## Tech Stack
-- React Router navigation
+- React 18
+- Vite as build tool
-- Clean, responsive UI built with Tailwind
+- Tailwind CSS for styling
+- React Router v6 for routing
+- OMDB API for movie data

+---

-## Setup
+## Getting Started

+### Prerequisites
+- Node.js (>= 18 recommended)
+- npm or yarn

+### Installation

+1. Clone the repo